Dr Dominic Pearson

 Programmes for Reducing Re-offending: Evaluating clinical and outcome change of domestic abuse perpetrators referred for treatment - with Ms Amy Ford at Portsmouth City Council.

-Rehabilitative Custodial Environments: Evaluating the impact of the national roll-out of custodial management systems (prisoner self-service technology) in public sector ‘reform prisons’ – with Professor Cynthia McDougall at the University of York.
+Rehabilitative Custodial Environments: Evaluating the impact of custodial management systems (prisoner self-service technology) in public sector ‘reform prisons’ – with Professor Cynthia McDougall at the University of York.